 Have a Seat at the Longhorn

 The Longhorn Cafe - Mentioned in the Breakfast Menu as well.
 Open until 9 pm every day.
 Waitress will mention specials.
 Their food can be hit & miss.
 We've had dinner here often enough.
 Sometimes quite good, sometimes not very - usually in between.
 I wouldn't ever say it's excellent.
 Our friends mostly agree.
 Some rate it a little higher than we do.
 Prices are average, service is good.
 They serve alcohol.
 Right in the center of town, corner of 5th & Allen.

 Bill Says Come In for Some BBQ

 Puny John's BBQ - Something a little different!
 And it's good, we've eaten here quite a few times.
 We definitely recommend it.
 Between Fremont and Allen Streets - at 11 South 4th.
 Ribs, chicken, brisket, pulled pork.
 6 kinds of barbecue sauce.
 Plates, sandwiches, sides, soft drinks, beer & wine.
 And more!
-NOTE - CLOSED TUESDAYS & WEDNESDAYS.
-For current details check Their Website.
+NOTE - They've had a lot of changes recently, so for current details check Their Website.

 Cafe Margarita - At 151 S. 5th Street, corner of Toughnut.
 Open Thursday through Sunday only, at 11 a.m.
 They have Mexican food, Italian food, and American type choices like burgers, etc. An assortment, for sure.
 Plus alcoholic beverages.
 Prices and food just okay to acceptable/not bad.
 Most of our friends avoid it, actually.
 We have eaten here occasionally.
 The building, though, is historic.
 Read More>

 Come in to The Old West for Some Grub!

-Old West Chuckwagon - Also in the Breakfast selection.
-Burgers and sandwiches - come with potato chips.
+Old West Chuckwagon - Burgers and sandwiches - come with potato chips.
 Switch for fries for $2.
 Deli salad - choose a large or small size.
 Soft drinks including Tombstone Sarsaparilla.

 Tombstone Mercantile Ice Cream Shop - This is a cool little place that takes you back in time.
 Reminds you of the old-timey drug store "soda fountains" of the 50s.
 Besides ice cream (which is the only thing we've had - yummy!), they have simple menu items.
 Hot dogs, soup, sandwiches, soft drinks.
 Reasonable prices.
 Sit at the vintage bar transported from 1913 Warren (Bisbee).
 On Allen Street, near 6th.